mrSidX/streamdeck-videoizer/README.md

 Takes an animated GIF and chops it up for Stream Deck (5 * 3)

 INSTALLATION:

+PREREQUISITES:

+You must have ImageMagick installed (7+)
+Also FFMPEG

 -Create a folder on your computer and copy this script into it.
 -Download your video and convert it to GIF (not tested with videos yet, but intended to be capable) -You can run a command in Windows (WSL), or Linux / Mac: